FinnStf/TourenGuide/README.md

 ## MongoDB required collections
 **The app requires some initial data in our database.
-Otherwise it wouldn’t work.
 These collections have to be inserted:**

-###CollectionRecord collection:
+### CollectionRecord collection:

 db.collection_record.insertMany([{
   "_id": 1,